"Knowing is not enough; we must apply. Wishing is not enough; we must do." - Johann Wolfgang Von Goethe

 |Focus||Academic + Professional Background||Skills + Experience|

-While the above table broadly covers the basic difference between Resume and CV, let us go a step further and scrutinize the 3 basic parameters which governs the usage of the two.
+While the above table broadly covers the basic difference between Resume and CV, let us go a step further and scrutinize the 3 basic parameters which governs the usage of the two in the next section.

-As discussed previously, the length of the document is a clear indicator of what to use when.
+As discussed previously, the length of these documents is a clear indicator of what to use when.

 We've seen professionals getting confused between the two and sending in 5-pager resumes for top-level profiles.
 That, in our opinion, is straight-up blasphemy.

 Usually, recruiters will specify whether they are expecting a resume or CV.
-Based on that, you can tailor the length of the document which you'll send accordingly.
+Based on that, you should know which document you need to make and what is the correct length of the required document.

 The objective of where you are applying is a clear giveaway.